 Our Corporate Bios

-John L. Verna CBA, CPA, CFE
+John L. Verna MBA, CBA, CPA, CFE

 CEO & Executive Director

-Mr. Verna is a highly accomplished business investigations and intelligence industry executive with over 25 years of client, technical and leadership experience.
+Mr. Verna is a highly accomplished business investigations and intelligence industry executive with over 35 years of client, technical and leadership experience.

-While at Kroll, Mr. Verna led many of the Firm’s largest and most complex engagements which included independent confidential inquiries into allegations of serious, non-routine business controls breakdowns, corporate investigations, financial reporting misstatements, fraud, theft, Foreign Corruption Practices Act issues, gray market inquiries, economic espionage, and other types of material business irregularities.
+While at Kroll, John led many of the Firm’s largest and most complex engagements which included independent confidential inquiries into allegations of serious, non-routine business controls breakdowns, corporate investigations, financial reporting misstatements, fraud, theft, Foreign Corruption Practices Act issues, gray market inquiries, economic espionage, and other types of material business irregularities.
 He pioneered the concept of combining investigative services with business controls consulting, utilizing this methodology in such diverse engagements as the Bankruptcy of Orange County California, the Purdue Pharma OxyContin controversy as well as numerous confidential engagements for Fortune 1000 and other organizations.
-Mr. Verna was a Deputy Federal Monitor for the U.S. Department of Justice’s mandated Monitoring of the Los Angeles Police Department where he was responsible for oversight of the Department’s Internal Auditing and Inspector General Groups.
+John was a Deputy Federal Monitor for the U.S. Department of Justice’s mandated Monitoring of the Los Angeles Police Department where he was responsible for oversight of the Department’s Internal Auditing and Inspector General Groups.

-Before joining Kroll in 1992, Mr. Verna was a Senior Manager with the Financial Advisory Services consulting division of PriceWaterhouseCoopers (then Coopers & Lybrand), where he had responsibility for the start-up and operation of the Atlantic Region M&A Divestiture Consulting Practice.
+Before joining Kroll in 1992, John was a Senior Manager with the Financial Advisory Services consulting division of PriceWaterhouseCoopers (then Coopers & Lybrand), where he had responsibility for the start-up and operation of the Atlantic Region M&A Divestiture Consulting Practice.
 He was also a Senior Managing Consultant with the Firm’s Strategic Management Services Group, engaged in business turnaround and organizational strategy development.

-Mr. Verna was an adjunct professor at Widener University’s Graduate School of Business, where he lectured on litigation consulting and M&A strategy.
+John was an adjunct professor at Widener University’s Graduate School of Business, where he lectured on litigation consulting and M&A strategy.

-Mr. Verna is one of the founders and a former member of the Advisory Board of the Institute of Internal Controls.
+John is one of the founders and a former member of the Advisory Board of the Institute of Internal Controls.